wearebraid/vueformulate.com/docs/guide/theming/README.md

 Vue Formulate is completely agnostic about the styling you choose to apply to your form inputs, but has been intentionally designed to be easy to write styles for.
-Vue Formulate has provided functionality for each of the major ingredients in theming, including:
+Vue Formulate provides functionality for each of the major ingredients in theming, including:

 - [Customizing classes](/guide/theming/customizing-classes) (since 2.4)